sjkp/Microsoft-teams-docs/teams/gettingstarted.md

 This section shows how to get started building a Microsoft Teams tab app, either from scratch or adapting an existing web app.

-To get started developing extensions for Microsoft Teams, you'll need an Office 365 account, and to turn on the Teams service for your organization.
-[Learn how](setup.md).
+> **Don't have Microsoft Teams?
+Get a one-year trial at no charge** To get started developing for Microsoft Teams, you'll need an Office 365 account, and to turn on Teams for your organization.
+[Here's how](setup.md).

 >**Note:** Currently, developing new Microsoft Teams tabs is supported for channels in Microsoft Teams desktop and web applications.
 It is not yet supported in Microsoft Teams mobile apps or for private chats.